dimitri/pgloader/pgloader.1.md

 	    How many bytes to read from the *start* position to read that field's value.
 Same format as *start*.

-    Those optional parameters can enclosed in square brackets and
+    Those optional parameters must be enclosed in square brackets and
 	comma-separated:

 	  - *terminated by*